ntop/ntopng/doc/src/alerts/developing_alerts.rst

 --------------------

 Once the alert definition is completed, it's time to move on the check definition, the core part that is responsible for triggering the alarm.

+Let's give a brief introduction of what we are going to do:

+- add the following files:

+	- place :code:`http_contacts.lua` under :code:`scripts/lua/modules/check_definitions/host/`, this file is responsable for the visualization of the check enabler on the GUI.
+	- place the class declaration file :code:`HTTPContacts.h` under :code:`include/host_checks/
+	- place the class definition file :code:`HTTPContacts.cpp` under :code:`src/host_checks/`

+- the following files need to be modified as well:

+	- :code:`include/host_checks_includes.h` to include the new check.
+	- :code:`include/ntop_typedefs.h`, in this file we have to specify the identifier of the new check.
+	- specify the constructor of the new check class inside :code:`src/HostChecksLoader.cpp`

 As we have seen for the alert, first of all we need to create the relative Lua script.
 This time under :code:`scripts/lua/modules/check_definitions/host/` create a new file, :code:`http_contacts.lua`